 |At the time of the German advance in March of 1918, the first American anti-aircraft batteries were still completing their training at Fort de Stains.
 In the emergency that then existed, these troops were offered to the commanding officer of the Paris defenses.
 Battery D, 1st Anti-aircraft Battalion, was assigned to station at Pontoise, March 30, 1918, to assist in protecting the railroad bridge at this point.
 This place had become very important due to the threatened cutting of the lines of communication at Amiens.
 Battery D, 1st AA Bn remained at Pontoise until the end of June, when they were assigned to a battery of 105mm. guns, at St-Mesves, also a part of the Paris defenses.
 Battery D then proceeded to the First Army front October 6, 1918, to join the rest of its battalion.

-The 1st Anti-aircraft Battalion went through several name changes while serving in France, and returned to the States as the 1st Anti-Aircraft Sector sailing on the battleship USS Ohio from Brest, France on 20 February and arrived 5 March 1919 in Newport News, VA going to Camp Stuart, Virginia and was demobilized at the Presidio in San Francisco, California in March 1919.
+The 1st Anti-aircraft Battalion went through several name changes while serving in France, and returned to the States as the 1st Anti-Aircraft Sector.
+On February 20 there were 13-officers and 382 enlisted men of the First AA Sector who boarded the battleship USS Ohio from Brest, France, and arrived 5 March 1919 in Newport News, VA going to Camp Stuart, Virginia for a short time before moving across the country to the Presidio in San Francisco, California.
+There during March of 1919 the First AA Sector was demobilized.

 A 75mm French Anti-Aircraft Gun manned by the 3rd Anti-Aircraft Sector.